abs-tudelft/sbd/doc/manual.md

 1. An RDD-based implementation of the GDelt analysis,
 2. A Dataframe/Dataset-based implementation of the GDelt analysis,
-3. A report outlining your approach and implementation and answers to the questions listed below.
+3. A report containing:
+    1. Outline of your implementation and approach (½–1 page);
+    2. Pointwise answers to the questions listed below.

 Your report and code will be discussed in a brief oral examination during the lab, the schedule of which will be posted on Brightspace.

+The deadline of this lab will be announced on Brightspace.

 Questions
 ---------

 General questions:

-1. Can you think of a problem/computation that does not fit Spark’s MapReduce-esque programming model efficiently.
-2. In typical use, what kind of operation would be more expensive, a narrow dependency or a wide dependency?
+1. In typical use, what kind of operation would be more expensive, a narrow dependency or a wide dependency?
 Why?
-3. Why do you think the MapReduce paradigm is such a widely utilized abstraction for distributed shared memory processing and fault-tolerance?
-4. What is the shuffle operation and why is it such an important topic in Spark optimization?
+2. What is the shuffle operation and why is it such an important topic in Spark optimization?
-5. In what way can Dataframes and Datasets improve performance both in compute, but also in the distributing of data compared to RDDs?
+3. In what way can Dataframes and Datasets improve performance both in compute, but also in the distributing of data compared to RDDs?
 Will Dataframes and Datasets always perform better than RDDs?
-6. Consider the following scenario.
+4. Consider the following scenario.
 You are running a Spark program on a big data cluster with 10 worker nodes and a single master node.
 One of the worker nodes fails.
 In what way does Spark’s programming model help you recover the lost work?
 (Think about the directed acyclic graph!)
+5. Can you think of a problem/computation that does not fit Spark’s MapReduce-esque programming model efficiently.
+6. Why do you think the MapReduce paradigm is such a widely utilized abstraction for distributed shared memory processing and fault-tolerance?

 Implementation analysis questions:

 1. Do you expect and observe big performance differences between the RDD and Dataframe/Dataset implementation of the GDelt analysis?
 2. How will your application scale when increasing the amount of analyzed segments?
-What do you expect the progression in execution time be for, 100, 1000, 10000 files?
+What do you expect the progression in execution time will be for, 100, 1000, 10000 files?
 3. If you extrapolate the scaling behavior on your machine (for instance for 10, 50, 100 segments) to the entire dataset, how much time will it take to